EduardoZepeda/coffee-bytes-hugo/content/posts/python-vs-go-cual-es-el-mejor-diferencias-y-similitudes/index.en.md

 Enclosed in black are the number of requests per second supported by each framework.
 (the more the better).
 As you can see, Go beats Python in performance.

-Performance comparison of various web frameworks at techempower](images/Speed-frameworks-go-vs-python.png "Go web frameworks outperform Python web frameworks").
+Performance comparison of various web frameworks at [techempower](images/Speed-frameworks-go-vs-python.png "Go web frameworks outperform Python web frameworks").
-Go outperform Python ones in performance."))

 Performance tests for Python (purple) and Go frameworks (green)